Judaism’s Positive Approach to Converts

 In other words, the idea that a person should not do to others that which he himself finds undesirable is the central idea of the Torah, and everything else is an expansion upon this idea, and in order to understand this you must continue studying.

 Yet the law says that if a non-Jew is not ready to accept upon himself all of the commandments, it is forbidden to convert him.
 How, then, did Hillel convert this non-Jew who only agreed to fulfill the written Torah?
 And how did Hillel accept the person who wished to convert on the condition that he is allowed to wear the clothes of the High Priest?
-After all, is it not forbidden for any non-Kohen, including a convert, to wear the clothes of the High Priest?
+After all, is it not forbidden for anyone who is not a Kohen, including a convert, to wear the clothes of the High Priest?

-The sages teach (Shabbat 31a) that years later these three converts happen to be together in one place, and they said, “In his strictness, Shammai sought to drive us out of the world; in his humility, Hillel brought us under the wings of the Divine Presence.”
+The Sages teach (Shabbat 31a) that years later these three converts met, and they said, “In his strictness, Shammai sought to drive us out of the world; in his humility, Hillel brought us under the wings of the Divine Presence.”

-On the other hand, if the rabbinic court accepts somebody who does not intend to keep the commandments, they will cause great damage to the Jewish people, and in this regard the sages say (Yevamot 109b): “Evil will come upon those who accept [insincere] converts,” and “[Insincere] converts are as burdensome to Israel as a sore” (ibid., Tosafot).
+On the other hand, if the rabbinic court accepts somebody who does not intend to keep the commandments, they will cause great damage to the Jewish people, and in this regard the Sages said (Yevamot 109b): “Evil will come upon those who accept [insincere] converts,” and “[Insincere] converts are as burdensome to Israel as a sore” (ibid, Tosafot).

 Conversion in Practice

 Two matters must be clarified by the rabbinic court before it can accept a convert: 1) Does the convert earnestly intend to join the Jewish people, or does he harbor ulterior motives?
-2) Is the convert indeed ready to accept upon himself the Yoke of the Torah and its commandments?
+2) Is the convert indeed ready to accept upon himself the yoke of Torah and its commandments?